alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Charter](https://github.com/matthewpalmer/Charter) - A Swift mailing list client for iPhone and iPad.
 * [Cherry](https://github.com/kenshin03/Cherry) - Mini Pomodoro Timer app designed for the  Watch.
 Written in Swift. ⌚️
 * [Coderpursue](https://github.com/wenghengcong/Coderpursue) - Github client for iOS in Swift.
+* [DesignerNewsApp](https://github.com/MengTo/DesignerNewsApp) - Build a Swift App as a designer.
 * [Doro](https://github.com/codeOfRobin/doro) - Pomodoro app.
 * [Dunk](https://github.com/naoyashiga/Dunk) - Dunk is Dribbble client.
 * [Ello](https://github.com/ello/ello-ios) - Ello iOS App.
 * [EventBlankApp](https://github.com/icanzilb/EventBlankApp) - A free open source iOS app for events or conferences.
+* [furni-ios](https://github.com/twitterdev/furni-ios) - Furni for iOS is a furniture store demo app presented at the Twitter Flight conference on October 21st, 2015, showing the power of the Fabric platform.
 * [GrandCentralBoard](https://github.com/macoscope/GrandCentralBoard) - Hang a TV in your open space or team room to show everyone what's up and get them up to speed. 📺
 * [gulps](https://github.com/FancyPixel/gulps) - Gulps is an open source app for iOS and Apple Watch that lets you keep track of your daily water consumption.
 * [HighstreetWatchApp](https://github.com/GetHighstreet/HighstreetWatchApp) - This repository contains an example Highstreet WatchKit app. ⌚️